ayush714/mlops-roadmap/README.md

 Understanding the Software Development Life Cycle is the next step:

 - Requirement Gathering Analysis: Understand what the client needs and determine the feasibility of the requirements.
-- Design: Plan and design the software-based on the requirement analysis.
+- Design: Plan and design the software based on the requirement analysis.
-- Implementation or Coding: Build the software by integrating the pieces of code and libraries.
+- Implementation of Coding: Build the software by integrating the pieces of code and libraries.
 - Testing: Test the software for any bugs and ensure it works as expected.
 - Deployment: Release the software on live servers where actual users will use it.
 - Maintenance: After deployment, introduce updates and improvements to the software.